Bankruptcy vs. default: Which route is best for you?

 “If you add more available credit without increasing the total amount of debt you owe, that lowers your credit utilization rate, which increases your credit score,” Sullivan says.
 “So, if you do a balance transfer and keep the old cards open but do not use them, your credit score will start to improve.”

-However, opening a new credit card can also negatively impact your score.
-The hard inquiry incurred when applying will temporarily drop your score.
-Opening a new credit card can also reduce the average age of the accounts on your credit profile, causing your score to decline.
+However, opening a new credit card can also have a minor negative impact your credit score.
+Opening a new credit card can also reduce the average age of the accounts on your credit profile, which may cause your score to decline.

 Debt consolidation